jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/4_Optimization/0_Opti_Cases/3_Cases_D.typ

 // Title was tested and is inshallah fine
 === Optimization Case D <chap_4_5_3>
-// talk about overlappting collets and how this issues was resolved
+// talk about overlapping collets and how this issues was resolved
 // case L,M,N,O
 // D 50%
 // D 66%